MI-AFP/tutorials/tutorials/04_types-errors.md

 ## Evaluation

-First we briefly get back to lazyness in Haskell as mentioned in the previous lesson.
+First, we briefly get back to laziness in Haskell as mentioned in the previous lesson.
 Because it is also related to lazy/strict types which will be discussed in this lesson.

 ### List comprehensions

-Creation of lists with using the constructor or better with syntactic sugar is pretty simple but there are two more interesting ways for that.
+Creation of lists by using the constructor or better with syntactic sugar is pretty simple but there are two more interesting ways for that.
 First is used basically for basic ranges and is called "dot dot notation.
-It is not a surprising at all and you have seen it already.
-It works with types that are instances of type class `Enum` (you can check withing GHCi by `:info Enum`.
-You can specify start, step and end of range (inclusive), but you need to be careful with floats and doubles because of their precision - error cumulatively grows.
+It is not a surprise at all and you have seen it already.
+It works with types that are instances of type class `Enum` (you can check within GHCi by `:info Enum`.
+You can specify start, step and end of the range (inclusive), but you need to be careful with floats and doubles because of their precision - error cumulatively grows.

 ```
 Prelude> [1..10]